lamontacrook/bootcamp/README.md

 Now we are controlling how hero is rendered.

 2. Let's now structure the DOM for the block.
+We will add a couple of selectors and put the content in a `<div />`.

 ```javascript
 export default async function decorate(block) {